-- English Language Arts (ELA): Three middle grades or higher level courses. - Mathematics: Three middle grades or higher level courses. - EOC/High School Credit: Each school that includes middle grades must offer at least one high school level mathematics course for which students may earn high school credit.
-Successful completion of a high school level Algebra 1 or Geometry course is not contingent upon the student's performance on the statewide, standardized EOC assessment. - Algebra 1: To earn high school credit for Algebra 1, a middle grades student must take the statewide, standardized Algebra 1 EOC assessment and earn a passing grade in the course.
+• English Language Arts (ELA): Three middle grades or higher-level courses.

+- Mathematics: Three middle grades or higher-level courses. - EOC/High School Credit: Each school that includes middle grades must offer at least one high school level mathematics course for which students may earn high school credit.
+Successful completion of a high school level Algebra 1 or Geometry course is not contingent upon the student's performance on the statewide, standardized EOC assessment.

+- Algebra 1: To earn high school credit for Algebra 1, a middle grades student must take the statewide, standardized Algebra 1 EOC assessment and earn a passing grade in the course.
 A middle grades student is not required to earn a passing score on the Algebra 1 EOC assessment in order to earn high school credit or be promoted to high school.
 However, students must pass the Algebra 1 EOC assessment in order to earn a standard high school diploma.
-A student's performance on the Algebra 1 EOC assessment constitutes 30% of the student's final course grade.
+A student's performance on the Algebra 1 EOC assessment constitutes 30% of the student's final course grade. - Geometry: To earn high school credit for a Geometry course, a middle grades student must take the statewide, standardized Geometry EOC assessment, which constitutes 30% of the student's final course grade, and earn a passing grade in the course.

-- Geometry: To earn high school credit for a Geometry course, a middle grades student must take the statewide, standardized Geometry EOC assessment, which constitutes 30% of the student's final course grade, and earn a passing grade in the course. - Social Sciences: Three middle grades or higher level courses. - Civics Course Requirement: At least a one-semester civics education course that includes the roles and responsibilities of federal, state, and local governments; the structures and functions of the legislative, executive, and judicial branches of government; and the meaning and significance of historic documents, such as the Articles of Confederation, the Declaration of Independence, and the Constitution of the United States.
+• Social Sciences: Three middle grades courses.

+- Civics Course Requirement: At least a one-semester civics education course that includes the roles and responsibilities of federal, state, and local governments; the structures and functions of the legislative, executive, and judicial branches of government; and the meaning and significance of historic documents, such as the Articles of Confederation, the Declaration of Independence, and the Constitution of the United States.
 Middle grades students must pass the Civics course in order to be promoted to grade 9.
-Beginning with the 2013-2014 school year, each student's performance on the statewide, standardized EOC assessment in civics education constitutes 30% of the student's final course grade. - Civics course requirement for incoming transfer students: A middle grades student who transfers into the state's public school system from out of country, out of state, a private school, or a home education program after the beginning of the second term of grade 8 is not required to meet the civics education requirement for promotion from the middle grades if the student's transcript documents passage of three courses in social studies or two year-long courses in social studies that include coverage of civics education. - Science: Three middle grades or higher level courses. - EOC/High School Credit: Successful completion of a high school level Biology course is not contingent upon the student's performance on the statewide, standardized EOC assessment required under Florida Statutes § 1008.22.
-However, beginning with the 2012-2013 school year, to earn high school credit for a Biology 1 course, a middle grades student must take the statewide, standardized Biology 1 EOC assessment, which constitutes 30% of the student's final course grade, and earn a passing grade in the course. - Physical Education: Beginning with the 2009-2010 school year, as per Florida Statutes § 1003.455, one class period per day of physical education for one semester of each year is required for students enrolled in grades 6 through 8.
-The requirement shall be waived for a student who meets one of the following criteria: - The student is enrolled or required to enroll in a remedial course; or - The student's parent requests in writing to the school that the student enroll in another course from among those courses offered as options by the school district; or
+Beginning with the 2013-2014 school year, each student's performance on the statewide, standardized EOC assessment in civics education constitutes 30% of the student's final course grade. - Civics course requirement for incoming transfer students: A middle grades student who transfers into the state's public school system from out of country, out of state, a private school, or a home education program after the beginning of the second term of grade 8 is not required to meet the civics education requirement for promotion from the middle grades if the student's transcript documents passage of three courses in social sciences or two year-long courses in social sciences that include coverage of civics education.

+• Science: Three middle grades or higher-level courses.

+EOC/High School Credit: Successful completion of a high school level Biology course is not contingent upon the student's performance on the statewide, standardized EOC assessment required under Florida Statutes § 1008.22.
+However, beginning with the 2012-2013 school year, to earn high school credit for a Biology 1 course, a middle grades student must take the statewide, standardized Biology 1 EOC assessment, which constitutes 30% of the student's final course grade, and earn a passing grade in the course.